 Early Polynesians from the Marquesas populated these islands in the third century and Tahitians arrived later in 1300 CE.
 The archipelago still embraces the traditions of those cultures, especially in regards to music, dance, and cuisine.
 Today, each Hawaiian island is still a gorgeous tropical paradise, but they do have distinct personalities.

 If you haven’t already, take a look at the Hawaiian Islands on Google Maps, on your globe, or in an atlas.
 This beautiful island chain is located in the North Pacific Ocean.
-Maui is a little more than 8,000 kilometers northeast of Sydney.
+Maui is a little more than 8,000 kilometres northeast of Sydney.

 When do Hawaii Cruises Operate?